Conventional commits

 ## Unreleased

-We can also ask it to write it in a file and many more options
+We can also ask him to write it to a file and many more options

 !git-changelog -h